gnolang/blog/posts/2024-07-03_discover-gno-gc24/README.md

 [Challenge Series](https://www.gophercon.com/agenda/session/1281366) happening
 during the conference.
-In addition to a the core set of challenges focused on software engineering and cybersecurity provided by the Challenge Series organizers, the engineers at gno.land have brewed up a series of challenges that will introduce you to blockchains and smart contracts, while still feeling right at home by creating your solutions as Go and Gno programs!
+In addition to a the core set of challenges focused on software engineering and cybersecurity provided by the Challenge Series organizers, the engineers at gno.land have brewed up a set of challenges that will introduce you to blockchains and smart contracts, while still feeling right at home by creating your solutions as Go and Gno programs!